-• The most notable exclusion provided for in section 7 (1) (b) (i) is an exclusion whereby Garda investigation of crimes is to be treated differently from other contexts of disclosure.
+The most notable exclusion provided for in section 7 (1) (b) (i) is an exclusion whereby Garda investigation of crimes is to be treated differently from other contexts of disclosure.
 IPRT believes that this exclusion is unnecessary and that convictions should remain spent in this context also.

-6. Information sought by Other States (Section 8)
+6. Requests for Information (Sections 5 and 8)